 Did you know: Indian railways has a father, mother, daughter and uncle!
-Wait, have I got you all perplexed?
+Wait, have I got you all confused?
 Well, we are talking about station names here.
 Spread across the vast network of Indian railways are some station names that really remind you of near and dear family members.
 So, just like we did presenting this, hope you would have a good laugh about the below mentioned station names.

 Let us start with the Bap (meaning “father”) of all railway stations!
 Bap railway station, under the Bikaner division, is a part of the North Western Railways.
 The station gets its name from the adjacent Bap village, which is located in the Jodhpur district of Rajasthan.
 Why was Bap named so?
 Well, there is no clear answer to this question.
 What we do know is that this Panchayat village rose to fame when Madhuri Dixit and Huma Qureshi visited Bap to shoot for their 2014 Bollywood movie, Dedh Ishqiya.